 Where the design community meets.

-Detroit Labs Joined about 8 years ago via an invitation from Nate W.
+Detroit Labs Joined almost 11 years ago via an invitation from Nate W.

 I'm just going to note here that I tried this and it actually caused many of my applications to struggle to load, including Terminal, so beware!
 Neat idea though.

 This is a terrific feature.
 I've been a heavy user of the Dropbox sync and more recently the InVision Sync app, therefore automating the syncing process.
 There seem to be advantages and disadvantages to doing so.
 Has anyone here been an automated syncer that moved to manual syncing?
 For more control?